 Deep Peroneal nerve

-Deep peroneal nerve palsy- The patient will be unable to dorsiflex their ankle.
+Deep fibular (peroneal) nerve palsy- The patient will be unable to dorsiflex their ankle.
 They will also lose sensation in the first dorsal web-space.
 This kind of isolated nerve palsy is caused by inflammatory disorders, demyelinating diseases, diabetes and lower motor neurone diseases.
 It can also be caused by trauma to the lateral surface of the knee.
-The symptom is clinically described as ‘foot drop.’
+The symptom is clinically described as ‘drop foot.’

 - The deep peroneal nerve (L4-L5) is a branch of the common peroneal nerve (ventral rami of L4-S2), which is itself a branch of the sciatic nerve (ventral rami of L4-S3).